JasperFajardo16/LotteryDataFlow/README.md

 ##### 5.2 Recurring Lottery ( Ethereum )
    Starting of the contract, the deployer will execute a contract, then the deployer will specify the duration of the round. after the duration, it will pick a winner, the deployer has an option to check each round winner and delete a round if needed.
 ##### 5.3 RNG Lottery ( Ethereum )
+   In RNG Lottery, the user should register first their address and a secret number known only to the user.
+This secret number and address will generate a commitment hash, this hash is needed in order to buy a ticket (1 ticket only).
+There is a deadline in  buying ticket for the lottery, after the period is over, all players must show their secret number during reveal period if not they will be automatically dropped in the list of participants.
+When reveal period is over an admin will draw a random pick in the lottery that will declare the winner and receive the ether prize.
+##### 5.4 Powerball ( Ethereum )
+  For the Ethereum platform there's additional process in technical part.
+The deployer will deploy the chaincode and deploy itself as Admin.
+Second, There is an approval came from the Orderer and the Ordere will deploy the chaincode.
+The Player must register first before entering the game.
+The game will start after those technical part is done.
+The User will check the Max number and Max number of Powerball before buying a ticket and the Ticket worth 0.02 ether.
+The account who deployed the chaincode will draw the number 1-69 on 5th no. and number 1-26 on last no.The Player can check the winning combination after the draw.
+The Winner can withdraw the jackpot.
+Prizes are based on the on the winning numbers matched on the ticket.